shelupetsden/rd_project1/README.md

 ## Technology Stack

-- **React + Vite**: This project is built using React, a powerful JavaScript library to build user interfaces, and Vite, a modern front-end build tool offering a faster and leaner development experience.
+- **React + Vite**: This project is built using React, a powerful JavaScript library to build replyUser interfaces, and Vite, a modern front-end build tool offering a faster and leaner development experience.
 The combination of React and Vite gives the optimal development experience for building complex web interfaces.